 6. Physical immortality would require a total cessation of all aging processes.
 The problem is, as long as their were sunlight, background radiation, bacteria, etc. in the original creation, its hard to imagine how absolutely zero aging would occur, unless there was a continuous and perfect rejuvenation process.
 But again, God did not say the original creation was perfect, just good.
 Moreover, as already discussed without aging and death, the original creation could not stay "good" for very long, and would soon become unimaginably hellish with exponentially exploding population growth.

-8. Death is ecologically important.
+8. Death is ecologically vital.
 It allows for the dissipation and recycling of nutrients in the environment.
-For example, when plants and animals die, their bodies are decomposed by other organisms (mostly microbes and fungi) which return nutrients to the earth, allowing plants to grow.
+For example, when plants and animals die, their bodies are decomposed by other organisms (mostly microbes and fungi) which return nutrients to the Earth, allowing plants to grow.
 Stop all death, and such cycles eventually stop, preventing plants from growing.
-Without plants, many animals which eat only plants cannot live.
-And yet if there is no death, then they cannot die, and we are left with another absurdity and paradox.
+Without plants, many animals which eat only plants cannot live, and the organisms that those animals cannot live.

 Some commentators have suggested that these problems are largely resolved if the lack of physical death before the Fall applied only to humans.
 However, as discussed earlier, the Biblical considerations indicate that the "death" referred to in both Genesis 2:16 and Romans 5:12 was spiritual, not physical.
 Furthermore, even when limited to humans, most of the above problems remain, especially the critical problem of unchecked population growth.
 Even assuming very low reproduction rates of 2 children per couple per generation, without physical death the human population would explode to over a trillion individuals within just 50 generations, and keep expanding exponentially, with all the accompanying horrors and absurdities discussed earlier.
 Certainly this could not have been part of the Creation plan.
 One could propose that God would stop human reproduction before this point occurred.
 However, not only is there no need for such secondary proposals, or any indication of the idea in Genesis.
 Furthermore, stopping reproduction soon after humans were created would entail new theological issues, such as preventing any new people from ever existing.